 We conducted a comprehension study modeled after Cain and Nash (2011).
-A multiple-choice question exam was created, in which children were asked to choose the best fit for the blanks in small discourses.
+A multiple-choice question exam was created in which children were asked to choose the best fit for the blanks in small discourses.
 Cain and Nash (2011) used a three-option test with a fixed and option across connective types, and this did not allow them to compare the performances between connective types since most items had two acceptable answers (and and a specific connective).
 Thus, we created a multiple-choice test with forced-choice items (i.e. multiple-choice items with two options) for this study without including the connective and as an option.
 The test consisted of 48 items in 3 conditions: temporal connectives, causal connectives, and adversative connectives (Table 2).

 Two connectives were selected for each connective type (temporal, causal, and adversative).
 Sentences were created by tying two clauses by a connecter in the middle (Table 2).
-First clauses in the sentences included a subject, an inanimate object, and a verb.
+The first clauses in the sentences included a subject, an inanimate object, and a verb.
 The second clauses were shorter and did not have any overt pronouns.
-In half of these sentences, the second clause referred to the subject of the first clause, while in the other half, it referred to the object of the first clause.
-In Turkish, null pronouns are usually linked to subjects (Turan, 1996). Şen (2019) provided empirical data for this pattern by examining Turkish novels; the findings showed that null pronouns are linked more to third person singular subjects compared to other antecedents in Turkish texts.
-This tendency might lead Turkish readers to interpret null pronouns initially as subject anaphora.
-Although it was not the focus of the study, such a comparison would allow us to test whether the object-referring null pronouns would cause any difficulty in the comprehension of connectors.
+In half of these sentences, the second clauses referred to the subjects of the first clauses.
+In Turkish, null pronouns are usually linked to subjects (Turan, 1996). Şen (2019) provided empirical data for this pattern by examining Turkish novels; the findings showed that null pronouns are linked more to third-person singular subjects compared to other antecedents in Turkish texts.
+This tendency might lead Turkish readers to interpret null pronouns initially as subject anaphors.
+Although it was not the focus of the study, such a comparison would allow us to test whether the object-referring null pronouns would cause any difficulty in the comprehension of connectives.